This is the multi-page printable view of this section. Click here to print.

 Caution

-During replication, you cannot modify the replication cycle and replication policy.
+During replication, you cannot modify the replication interval or replication policy.

-To modify the replication policy, follow the following procedure.
+To modify the replication policy, follow these steps.

-2. Service Home page, click the Volume Group(BM) menu.
-It moves to the Volume Group(BM) list page.
+2. On the Service Home page, click the Volume Group(BM) menu.
+You will be taken to the Volume Group(BM) List page.

-3. Volume Group(BM) list page, click the resource to modify the replication policy.
-It moves to the Volume Group(BM) details page.
+3. On the Volume Group(BM) List page, click the resource you want to modify the replication policy for.
+You will be taken to the Volume Group(BM) Details page.

 Caution

-• After deleting the policy, you cannot connect to the existing replica, and you can only create a new replica.
+• After deleting the policy, you cannot connect to existing replicas, and you can only create new replicas.

-• Data stored only in replicas after temporary suspension will be deleted when replication is used again.
+• After a pause, data stored only in the replica will be deleted when replication is used again.

-You can change the synchronization cycle between the original and the replica through replication cycle modification.
+You can change the synchronization interval between the original and the replica by modifying the replication interval.

 Caution

-To modify the replication cycle, follow the following procedure.
+To modify the replication interval, follow these steps.

-2. Service Home page, click the Volume Group(BM) menu.
-It moves to the Volume Group(BM) list page.
+2. On the Service Home page, click the Volume Group(BM) menu.
+You will be taken to the Volume Group(BM) List page.

-3. Volume Group(BM) list page, click the resource to modify the replication cycle.
-It moves to the Volume Group(BM) details page.
+3. On the Volume Group(BM) List page, click the resource whose replication schedule you want to modify.
+You will be taken to the Volume Group(BM) Details page.

-• Replication cycle: Choose from 5 minutes, 1 hour, daily, weekly, or monthly.
-Replication will be performed according to the cycle below.
+• Replication interval: Select from 5 minutes, 1 hour, daily, weekly, or monthly.
+Replication will be performed at the selected interval.

-Volume Group(BM) has no separate cancellation procedure, and it is automatically deleted when all volumes are disconnected from the target volume item.
+Volume Group(BM) has no separate termination procedure, and it is automatically deleted when you disconnect all volumes in the target volume item.

 Caution